Kaastor/road-to-kubernetes/kubernetes/pods/theory.md

     * Do they represent a single whole or are they independent components?
     * Must they be scaled together or individually?
 * Deleting Pod means terminating all the containers that are part of that pod
+* When Pod is deleted/restarted, it looses all it's filesystem data.

 ## Labels
 ![img.png](../../img/img3.png)